+Compulsory

-Compulsory 1 Attend your campus enrolment session.
+- Attend your campus enrolment session.
 If you arrive outside of the main Welcome period, you will need to book a campus enrolment slot.
-Visit Ise.ac.uk/enrolment for more information.
-2 Update your contact (term-time) address to your London address and your emergency contact information in new Student LfY, if these have changed since you provided the information during online pre-enrolment.
+Visit the Campus Enrolment Schedule webpage for more information. - 2 Update your contact (term-time) address to your London address and your emergency contact information in Student LfY, if these have changed since you provided the information during online pre-enrolment.
 You must do this before requesting any documentation.
 Please visit lse.ac.uk/studentletters for more information.
-Optio nal: 3 Investigate opening a UK student bank account 4 Find out if you're eligible to apply for the Council Tax exemption 5 Register with a doctor in London 6 Consider ordering a discounted student travel card